Developer-Student-Clubs-VSSUT-Burla/College-Comrade/README.md

 # College Comrade
 A student portal application for university students .
-Your Personal College Assistant, It'll never let you miss class, another assignment deadline or any upcoming test.

 - It enables user to upload timetable(image or document) which will be converted into Attendance Manager.